 What does it mean to have energy?

-Well, think about how you feel when you wake up in the morning.
+Well, think about how you feel when you wake up.
 If you have lots of energy, that probably means you feel awake, ready to go, and able to do what needs to be done during the day.
-If you have no energy (maybe because you didn’t get your eight hours of sleep), then you may not feel like getting out of bed, moving around, or doing the things you need to do.
+If you have no energy (maybe because you didn’t sleep well), you may not feel like getting out of bed, moving around, or doing the things you need to do.

-While this definition of energy is an everyday one, not a scientific one, it actually has a lot in common with the more formal definition of energy (and can give you a helpful way to remember it).
-Specifically, energy is defined as the ability to do work – which, for biology purposes, can be thought of as the ability to cause some kind of change.
-Energy can take many different forms: for instance, we’re all familiar with light, heat, and electrical energy.
+While this definition of energy is every day, not scientific, it has a lot in common with the more formal definition of energy (and can give you a helpful way to remember it).
+Specifically, energy is defined as the ability to do work – which, for biology purposes, can be thought of as the ability to cause some change.
+Energy can take many forms: for instance, we’re all familiar with light, heat, and electrical energy.

-Some types of energy that are particularly important in biological systems, including kinetic energy (the energy of motion), potential energy (energy due to position or structure), and chemical energy (the potential energy of chemical bonds).
-Energy is never lost, but it can be converted from one of these forms to another.
+Some types of energy that are particularly important in biological systems include kinetic energy (the energy of motion), potential energy (energy due to position or structure), and chemical energy (the potential energy of chemical bonds).
+Energy is never lost, but it converts from one form to another.

 The energy associated with an object’s motion is called kinetic energy.
-A speeding bullet, a walking person, and electromagnetic radiation like a light all have kinetic energy.
-Another example of kinetic energy is the energy associated with the constant, random bouncing of atoms or molecules.
-This is also called thermal energy – the greater the thermal energy, the greater the kinetic energy of atomic motion, and vice versa.
-The average thermal energy of a group of molecules is what we call temperature, and when thermal energy is being transferred between two objects, it’s known as heat.
+A speeding bullet, a walking person, and electromagnetic radiation like light all have kinetic energy.
+Another example of kinetic energy is the energy associated with the constant, random bouncing of atoms or molecules, also called thermal energy – the greater the thermal energy, the greater the kinetic energy of atomic motion, and vice versa.
+The average thermal energy of a group of molecules is what we call temperature, and when thermal energy is transferred between two objects, it’s known as heat.

-This type of energy is known as potential energy, and it is the energy associated with an object because of its position or structure.
-For instance, the energy in the chemical bonds of a molecule is related to the structure of the molecule and the positions of its atoms relative to one another.
-Chemical energy, the energy stored in chemical bonds, is thus considered a form of potential energy.
-Some everyday examples of potential energy include the energy of water held behind a dam, or of a person about to skydive out of an aeroplane.
+Heat is potential energy associated with an object because of its position or structure.
+The energy in the molecule’s chemical bonds is related to the molecule’s structure and the positions of its atoms relative to one another.
+Chemical energy, stored in chemical bonds, is thus considered a form of potential energy.
+Some everyday examples of potential energy include the water held behind a dam or a person about to skydive out of an aeroplane.

-Energy can change forms in a similar way in living organisms.
-For instance, energy stored in bonds of the small molecule ATP (potential energy) can power the movement of a motor protein and its cargo along a microtubule track, or the contraction of muscle cells to move a limb (kinetic energy).
+Energy can similarly change forms in living organisms.
+For instance, energy stored in bonds of the small molecule ATP (potential energy) can power the movement of a motor protein and its cargo along a microtubule track or the contraction of muscle cells to move a limb (kinetic energy).

 in June 2019.